 Who needs to use sunscreen?

-The American Academy of Dermatology recommends that, regardless of skin type, a water-resistant, broad-spectrum (protects against UVA and UVB rays) sunscreen with a sun protection factor (SPF) of at least 30 should be used year-round.
+The American Academy of Dermatology recommends, regardless of skin type, a water-resistant, broad-spectrum (protects against UVA and UVB rays) sunscreen with an SPF of at least 30 be used year-round.
 Unprotected UV exposure to the sun or indoor tanning devices is a known risk factor for the development of skin cancer.
 Check out our advanced products that can keep your skin vibrant and protected.